harleydutton/among-thieves/README.md

 - open termux and run `apt-get update` (upgrade?) and then termux-enable-storage
 - clone this git repo into ~/storage/shared/
-- open obsidian, navigate to shared storage and open the project
+- open obsidian, navigate to shared storage and open the project On PC:
+- download and install git and obsidian
+- clone the repo
+- open it with obsidian